Have you ever thought about which type of traveler you are?

-Primary emphasis while on vacation is to remain active, engaging in favourite sports.
+Primary emphasis while on vacation is to remain active and engage in favourite sports.

 Participates in planned study programs or educated-oriented vacations, primarily for study and/or acquiring new skills and knowledge.

 If I look back at all the trips I’ve done and try to find some common ground to them I totally see myself as an “Archaeologist.
 I mean, there are few ruins in the world that I haven’t dragged my traveling companions to, haha.
 I would also like to think of myself as a “Thrill Seeker” since I really like to push myself to do things that I find scary just to prove to myself that I can do them which give such a great kick.
-I probably fit the description for “Educational Tourist” since I’ve traveled to study abroad twice and “Independent Mass Tourist” as well since I often visit the most famous sites when I travel, but I honestly think that’s mostly my FOMO kicking in rather than my need to actually see them, haha.
+You could probably also put me along the “Educational Tourist” since I’ve traveled to study abroad twice and “Independent Mass Tourist” as well since I often visit the most famous sites when I travel, but I honestly think that’s mostly my FOMO kicking in rather than my need to actually see them, haha.

-Some categories I do not see myself in is “Action Seeker” since I really don’t enjoy parting (and would never waste precious exploring time with being hungover!) and “High-class Tourist” since I have no problem sleeping at the airport for one night instead of checking in to a hotel to save money, haha.
+One category I do not see myself in is “Action Seeker” because I really don’t enjoy parting – and would never waste precious exploring time with being hungover!
+Another category I don’t fit in is “High-class Tourist” because I have no problem sleeping at the airport for one night instead of checking in to a hotel to save money, haha.

 How about you?
 Which of these categories do you see yourself in and which are totally unfamiliar to you?